filippoveggo/filippoveggo.github.io/about.md

 ---
 layout: about
 title:  Filippo Veggo | About
-headTitle: About
+headTitle: About me
 permalink: /about
 ---

-Student at ITIS "C. Zuccante" in Mestre, 17.
+Student at ITIS "C. Zuccante" in Mestre, 17. <br>
 Focused on graphic design.

 Skills